bershin/Bible/Languages/03.String/Readme.md

 String are indexed as arrays starting from 0 to length -1
 - Out of bound index represent "undefined".

+### String Property
+Key attached to the string
+- string.length -> to find the length (number of character in string) eg) "hello".length

 ### String Methods
 Methods are actions that can be performed on a particular string.
 - Needs a parntheses.
 Eg) Format "string.method()"